CycloneDX/cyclonedx-core-java/README.md

 CycloneDX Core (Java)
 =========

-The CycloneDX core module provides a model representation of the BoM along with utilities to assist in creating, validating, and parsing BoMs.
+The CycloneDX core module provides a model representation of the BOM along with utilities to assist in creating, validating, and parsing BOMs.
 CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
 The resulting bom.xml can be used with tools such as [OWASP Dependency-Track](https://dependencytrack.org/) for the continuous analysis of components.